Why should I care about fire safety?

 CHOOSE HOLZ100 FOR YOUR DREAM HOME

 Holz100 (“holz” = wood in German) is a cross-laminated, prefabricated 100% pure solid wood building system connected by wooden dowels – it is the product of our founder Dr. Thoma’s aim “to build the healthiest house in the world – with the highest standards of build”.
 Holz100 is therefore the ultimate all-in-one solution for health, safety, sustainability, and wellbeing for both people and the environment.
-It is the Certified by both FSC and PEFC, our wood is harvested at the ideal time (‘moonwood’ or lunar harvested) in high altitudes, selectively hand-picked and air-dried for the highest quality achievable for timber products.
-These methods collectively ensure that even without a trace of of preservatives, glue, toxins, chemicals, or VOCs, our building system ensures extraordinary longevity and quality that results in no air leakage, shrinkage or thermal bridges.
+It is certified by both FSC and PEFC, our wood is harvested at the ideal time (‘moonwood’ or lunar harvested) in high altitudes, selectively hand-picked and air-dried for the highest quality achievable for timber products.
+These methods collectively ensure that even without a trace of preservatives, glue, toxins, chemicals, or VOCs, our building system ensures extraordinary longevity and quality that results in no air leakage, shrinkage or thermal bridges.

 Patented internationally, Holz100 is the most unique and exclusive product which fulfills most, if not all,ideal building standards which includes a world record in thermal insulation, a fire safety rating 5 times better than of any other conventional building system (in case of fire, poisonous vapors are non-existent and there is practically no increase in surface temperature opposite side of the wall – allowing Holz100 to be used as firewalls), 99.9% barrier to electromagnetic radiation and achievement of passive house standard ratings for energy use and airtightness.
 Forces of nature has a minimal effect on Holz100 structures as it has survived numerous earthquakes in Japan without any damage, has defied the strongest storms in German coastal regions, suffering no major flood damage and are easily habitable after flooding.